sfingram/advent2020/README.md

 ## Day 9

 Part one got me; I took a wrong turn and spent way too long implementing it.
 There's gotta be a better way to do this one than I did, maybe I'll look at some other people's solutions.
 I found part two to be much easier.

+## Day 10

+Part 1 was very simple, but part 2 needed a recurrence relation to solve.
+In terms of rust, I was able to use the excellent itertools crate's `group_by` to structure the computation.
+By the way, the recurrence needed generates the [tribonacci numbers](https://en.wikipedia.org/wiki/Generalizations_of_Fibonacci_numbers#Tribonacci_numbers), which are pretty interesting!
+Great puzzle!